-Generally, a high school diploma is required to enter a training program to become an EMT or paramedic.
+Generally, a high school diploma is usually required to enter a formal emergency medical technician training program.
 Workers must complete a formal training and certification process.

 Training is offered at progressive levels: EMT-Basic, EMT-Intermediate, and EMT-Paramedic.

-All 50 States require certification for each of the EMT levels.
-In most States and the District of Columbia registration with the NREMT is required at some or all levels of certification.
-Other States administer their own certification examination or provide the option of taking either the NREMT or State examination.
+All 50 states require certification for each of the EMT levels.
+In most states and the District of Columbia registration with the NREMT is required at some or all levels of certification.
+Other states administer their own certification examination or provide the option of taking either the NREMT or state examination.
 To maintain certification, EMTs and paramedics must recertify, usually every 2 years.
 Generally, they must be working as an EMT or paramedic and meet a continuing education requirement.

 EMTs and paramedics should be emotionally stable, have good dexterity, agility, and physical coordination, and be able to lift and carry heavy loads.
 They also need good eyesight (corrective lenses may be used) with accurate color vision.

 Paramedics can become supervisors, operations managers, administrative directors, or executive directors of emergency services.
 Some EMTs and paramedics become instructors, dispatchers, or physician assistants; others move into sales or marketing of emergency medical equipment.
 A number of people become EMTs and paramedics to test their interest in health care before training as registered nurses, physicians, or other health workers.